foolin/golem-lang/ACKNOWLEDGEMENTS.md

-This software uses documentation from [go](https://github.com/golang/go), which is licensed under the BSD-3-Clause license.
+This software uses code and documentation from [go](https://github.com/golang/go), which is licensed under the BSD-3-Clause license.